-The Ninth Circuit's decision is founded on two egregious errors of law which, if left uncorrected, would make it difficult if not impossible for public officials of faith to reconcile the requirements of their religion with the performance of public service.
+The Ninth Circuit's decision is founded on two errors of law that would make it difficult if not impossible for public officials of faith to reconcile the requirements of their religion with the performance of public service.
 First, when a public official engages in silent prayer on bended knee following the completion of one of his most important job responsibilities, that prayer is universally understood by all reasonable observers to be an act of personal thanks and devotion.
-It is absurd to label an act of obvious personal gratitude and humility governmental speech that is prohibited by the Constitution.
-Indeed, it is commonplace in our Republic for public officials to pray aloud in front of public audiences, which has since the time of the Founding been understood to be a permissible and healthy expression of the personal faith of the speaker. rather than an impermissible endorsement of religion by the government. personal, silent prayer, briefly offered on bended knee following the completion of one's most important iob responsibilities. is deemed impermissible government speech simply because members of the public can observe it, then the Ninth Circuit's ruling threatens to excise personal prayer from public life.
+It is absurd to label an act of obvious personal gratitude and humility as governmental speech that is prohibited by the Constitution.
+It is commonplace in our Republic for public officials to pray aloud in front of public audiences, which has since the time of the Founding been understood to be a permissible and healthy expression of the personal faith of the speaker, and not an impermissible endorsement of religion by government.
+The Ninth Circuit's rule transforming personal, brief, and silent prayers of thanks by public officials after completing important tasks into impermissible government speech simply because it is observable by members of the public would threaten to excise personal prayer from public life.

-the Ninth Circuit fundamentally misapplies the Establishment Clause in holding that Bremerton School District ("BSD") was required to prohibit Coach Kennedy's prayer in order to avoid an Establishment Clause violation.
+Second, the Ninth Circuit fundamentally misapplied the Establishment Clause in holding that Bremerton School District ("BSD") was required to prohibit Coach Kennedy's prayer in order to avoid an Establishment Clause violation.
 Personal speech cannot violate the Establishment Clause.
 Silent prayers of thanks, briefly and personally offered, do not violate the Establishment Clause simply because the public can see them.
-BSD never should have prohibited Kennedy's personal prayer in the first place.
+BSD never should have prohibited Coach Kennedy's personal prayer in the first place.
 Yet the Ninth Circuit's decision would prevent school districts like BSD from lifting such wrongful bans once instituted, on the absurd grounds that such rightful corrections somehow impermissibly endorse religion.
 And to the extent that the Ninth Circuit purported to ground its holding in the specific unusual circumstances of publicity that came to be focused on Coach Kennedy's personal prayer, it gets the relevant Establishment Clause analysis precisely backwards.
-The publicity was caused by the inappropriate ban, not by Coach Kennedy, who had previously prayed for years without it.
+The publicity was caused by BSD's inappropriate ban, not by Coach Kennedy, who had previously prayed for years without media attention.
 BSD further made it absolutely clear to all observers through its own publicity that Coach Kennedy's prayers were purely personal acts of devotion that the government did not remotely endorse.

-Simply put, the Ninth Circuit's decision renders it difficult for public officials to prayerfully practice their faith during working hours.
-The vast majority of public officials are not constitutional scholars.
-Even if the Ninth Circuit's decision were interpreted to permit accommodated prayer in some narrow set of circumstances, the court's cramped interpretation of the First Amendment will inevitably chill the speech or expression of those individuals concerned about the severe consequences of even perceived missteps.
-This Court should grant certiorari and reverse the Ninth Circuit's decision, restoring the clear and venerable rule that brief prayers of personal thanks are not government speech, do not violate the Establishment Clause, and are a healthy part of the Free Exercise of Religion that is the lifeblood of our Republic.
+The Ninth Circuit's erroneous holdings would render it exceedingly difficult for public officials to prayerfully practice their faith during working hours.
+Most public officials are not constitutional scholars.
+Even if the Ninth Circuit's decision were interpreted to permit accommodated prayer by public officials in some narrow sets of circumstances, the court's cramped interpretation of the First Amendment would inevitably chill the speech or expression of individuals concerned about the severe consequences of even perceived missteps.
+This Court should reverse the Ninth Circuit's decision, restoring the clear and venerable rule that brief prayers of personal thanks are not government speech, do not violate the

+Establishment Clause, and are a healthy part of the Free Exercise of Religion that is the lifeblood of our Republic.